0xacx/chatGPT-shell-cli/README.md

   - To view your chat history, type `history`
   - To get a list of the models available at OpenAI API, type `models`
   - To view all the information on a specific model, use `model:` and the model `id` as it appears in the list of models.
 For example: `model:text-babbage:001` will get you all the fields for `text-babbage:001` model

+  - To set request parameters (temperature, model, image size and max tokens) you can start the script like this: `chatgpt --temperature 0.9 --model text-babbage:001 --max-tokens 100 --size 1024x1024`
+    The available parameters are:
+      - `temperature`,  `-t` or `--temperature`